Russ Pepperell: Playing career

 Russell Pepperell was a reserve for Northern Command XIII against a Rugby League XIII at Thrum Hall, Halifax on Saturday 21 March 1942.

 Pepperell played full-back in Rugby League XV's 18–11 victory over Northern Command XV in the rugby union match on Saturday 23 January 1943.

 Pepperell won caps for England while at Huddersfield in 1947 against France, and Wales, in 1948 against Wales, and in 1949 against France, and also represented Cumberland.

 Pepperell played in Cumberland's 5–4 victory over Australia in the 1948–49 Kangaroo tour of Great Britain and France match at the Recreation Ground, Whitehaven on Wednesday 13 October 1948, in front of a crowd of 8,818.

 Pepperell played at in Huddersfield's 2–20 defeat by Wigan in the Championship Final during the 1949–50 season at Maine Road, Manchester on Saturday 13 May 1950.

 Pepperell's Testimonial match at Huddersfield took place in 1950.

 Pepperell played at and was captain in Huddersfield's 15–10 victory over St. Helens in the 1953 Challenge Cup Final during the 1952–53 season at Wembley Stadium, London on Saturday 25 April 1953, in front of a crowd of 89,588.

 Pepperell played in Huddersfield's 4–11 defeat by Bradford Northern in the 1949 Yorkshire Cup Final during the 1949–50 season at Headingley, Leeds on Saturday 29 October 1949, played, and scored two tries in the 16–3 victory over Castleford in the 1950 Yorkshire Cup Final during the 1950–51 season at Headingley, Leeds on Saturday 4 November 1950, and played in the 18–8 victory over Batley in the 1952 Yorkshire Cup Final during the 1952–53 season at Headingley, Leeds on Saturday 15 November 1952.

 After he finished playing, Pepperell became Huddersfield's coach.
 He later moved to Australia as coach of Sydney's Manly-Warringah club in reserve grade in 1964 and first grade for the 1965 NSWRFL season.
 He remained in the position for one season.
-Pepperell stayed in Australia and died in Queensland in 2003.
+Pepperell stayed in Australia and died in Sydney in 2003.